hydroffice/hyo2_qc/docs/user_manual_survey_grid_qa.rst

     * The Density layer is plotted as a distribution (plot entitled **"Object Detection Coverage"**).

         * Percentages of nodes less than 5 soundings per node fall in the red shaded region of the plot and together must be less than 5% of all nodes in order to "pass".

-    * Density is plotted against the corresponding Depth of the node (plot entitled **"Node Depth vs. Sounding Density"**).

     * TVU QC (IHO S-44) is plotted as a distribution (plot entitled **"Uncertainty Standards - NOAA HSSD"**).

         * Percentages of nodes with TVU QC greater than 1.0 (indicating that the allowable error has been exceeded) fall in the red shaded region of the plot, and together must be less than 5% of all nodes in order to "pass".

-    * TVU QC (IHO S-44) is plotted against the corresponding Depth of the node (plot entitled **"Node Depth vs. TVU QC"**).

     * Only for Variable Resolution grids, a histogram with the percentage of nodes at the prescribed resolution is created.
-This histogram can be used to evaluate whether *"95% of all surface nodes [..] have a resolution equal to or smaller than the coarsest allowable resolution for the node depth"* (NOAA HTD 2017-2 "Caris Variable Resolution Grids").
+This histogram can be used to evaluate whether *"95% of all surface nodes [..] have a resolution equal to or smaller than the coarsest allowable resolution for the node depth"* (NOAA HSSD).

     * *TVU QC (IHO S-57 CATZOC) [Branch]* is plotted as a distribution (plot entitled *"Uncertainty Standards - CATZOC ..."*).

+    * Density is plotted against the corresponding Depth of the node (plot entitled **"Node Depth vs. Sounding Density"**).

+    * TVU QC (IHO S-44) is plotted against the corresponding Depth of the node (plot entitled **"Node Depth vs. TVU QC"**).

 |